yclas/guides/docs/Widget-language-widget.md

 Content:
 -   Create a language widget
 -   How to configure it
--   Video

-*This feature is available on our 2.7.0 release.*

 If you have an international classifieds website or your users speak different languages, you can let them choose in which language your website will be translated to them.